Kristen Greene, ZERO TO THREE, Washington, DC

-In the vignette on pages 62–63, Dr. Greene shares the experience of a Black educator named Amanda.
+In the previous vignette, Dr. Greene shares the experience of a Black educator named Amanda.
 I was like Amanda.
 I share the experience of many other early childhood educators who have felt diminished or unheard.
 My experience does not represent all our experiences, but the themes are familiar.
 I have had instances where my familiarity with children and their routines and the anecdotes I shared about families were less valued and appeared as mere footnotes on a report.
 When my expertise was challenged.
 When collaboration was offered but only by an individual rather than by all parties involved, so the system did not change.
 These familiar themes magnify the caste system in the early childhood field and in society.
 In order to work together toward the mission for equitable services for all babies, toddlers, and their families, early childhood professionals must first begin with looking closely at their own ideas, values, and practices and how they work together in support of common goals.
 Holding up the mirror to oneself is difficult, yes, but self-reflection is a significant step toward anti-racism.

 How Do These Efforts Contribute to Positive and Equitable Outcomes With Babies and Families?